Assam floods: Toll rises to nine as water recedes, affected districts drop from 11 to three

 Several parts of Assam and Meghalaya have been receiving extremely heavy rainfall since May 20, after super cyclone Amphan weakened.

 The floods have hit Assam at a time when the state is fighting to contain coronavirus infections.
-Assam has so far reported 1,390 cases of Covid-19 so far, including four deaths, according to the Union Ministry of Health and Family Welfare.
+Assam has so far reported 1,390 cases of the coronavirus, including four deaths, according to the Union Ministry of Health and Family Welfare.